TheBeastCoding/standardized-multichannel-dataset-glaucoma/README.md

 ## Instructions for Popular Use Cases
 - Glaucoma classification (12,049 total instances): Split the data by 'types' column in the CSV file.
 Input = 'fundus' file.
 Label = 'types' number.
 - Optic cup segmentation (2,874 instances): Find all rows in CSV file with a non-empty 'fundus_od_seg' column.
 Input = 'fundus' file.
 Label = 'fundus_oc_seg' file.
 - Optic disc segmentation (3,103 instances): Find all rows in CSV file with a non-empty 'fundus_oc_seg' column.
+Note some instances are labeled as 'Not Visible', so you must exclude these as well.
 Input = 'fundus' file.
 Label = 'fundus_od_seg' file.

 ## File Descriptions
 - metadata.csv : Links dataset instance metadata to image file paths.